Euclidean TSP in Narrow Strips: An algorithm for narrow cylinders

-Our dynamic-programming algorithm works on a block-by-block basis (which explains the parameter~$j$) and it solves subproblems inside a block using the algorithm \emph{TSP-repr} by De Berg~\etal~\cite{bbkk-ethtsp-2018} for \bdtsp on arbitrary planar point sets.
-Algorithm~\ref{alg:random} gives our algorithm in a pseudocode, which is further explained below.
+Our dynamic-programming algorithm works on a block-by-block basis.
+It uses the algorithm \emph{TSP-repr} by De Berg~\etal~\cite{bbkk-ethtsp-2018} for \bdtsp on arbitrary $d$-dimensional point sets to solve subproblems inside a block.
+In particular, \emph{TSP-repr} computes a set of weighted matchings that represents $\cM^*(P,B)$.
+Algorithm~\ref{alg:sparse} gives our algorithm in a pseudocode, which is further explained below.